 It’s amazing how two nights away in nature gives you a new perspective on life.
 We need to do this more often.

 Update: For a few years no camping was allowed at Blackberry Point but my friend who lives nearby tells me its not a problem anymore.
-Then in 2021, II understand its a problem again so pick a different overnight destination paddlers.
+Then in 2021 and again in 2022, II understand its a problem again so pick a different overnight destination paddlers.